Find your way with our blog

 Next, describe what your life needs to look like in three years to be on track to achieving your 10-year dream life.
 How much is your business doing in revenue?
 What about profit?

-Setting actual goals beyond one year isn’t always fruitful, as so much can change in a year these days — so keep it high level.
+Setting actual goals beyond one year isn’t always fruitful, as so much can change in a year these days — so keep it high-level.

 1-year goals

-2) Break it down into 90-day priorities
+2. Break it down into 90-day priorities

 It’s proven that splitting big goals into quarterly priorities helps people focus and improves their chances of achieving the longer-term vision.
-If you were only going to accomplish a few things in the next three months to move you closer towards your dream life, what would they be?
+If you were only going to accomplish a few things in the next three months to move you closer to your dream life, what would they be?
 Pick a few to focus on.

 At True North, we want you to reach your financial goals and realize that dream life.
 A good starting point is to have a realistic picture of your current financial situation.

-3) Build your budgets
+3. Build your budgets

 It’s often difficult to separate business goals from personal financial goals.
 When it comes to compensation and earnings from your business, it makes sense to figure out your personal and family financial requirements first.